TBS Protecting Group: TBS Protection & Deprotection

 For silyl ethers, bigger is better!

-As they have 3 different mechanisms for deprotection, they’re a nice general learning opportunity for students.
+As they have 3 options for deprotection, they’re a nice general learning opportunity for students.

 What is the TBS Protecting Group?